Binbiriz/docker-images/README.md

 ## GitHub Actions

-Only the changes in files in `dockerfiles` folder will trigger image build and publish for the changed files.
+Only the changes in files in `dockerfiles` folder will trigger image build and push/publish for the changed files.
 However sometimes there is a need for building and pushing all the images.
 To do that, just add a timestamp line to `.build_and_publish_all` file like `2022-09-11 09:15:00`, and then commit and push.
 GitHub Actions is also looks for whether this file is changed or not.
-If so, it triggers build and push all images.
+If so, it triggers build and push/publish process for all images.

 ## Docker Hub